mk-fg/scapy-nflog-capture/README.md

 queues for different apps and not passing lots of useless L7 data around.

-NFLOG performance - especially coupled with in-kernel noise filtering and packet truncation - seem to be far superior to simpler approaches like using AF_PACKET/SOCK_RAW sockets, but it's highly unlikely to be any kind of a bottleneck with scapy sitting on top of it anyway.
+NFLOG performance - especially coupled with in-kernel noise filtering and packet truncation - seem to be more efficient than simpler approaches like using AF_PACKET/SOCK_RAW sockets, but it's highly unlikely to be any kind of a bottleneck with scapy sitting on top of it anyway.